Call for abstracts

 - Fire and life safety

-- Changes in national and international regulations – heading towards net-zero
+- Changes in national and international regulations – heading towards net zero and impacts of COVID-19

-- COP21 – how do we get there and HVAC’s role?
+- COP 21 – how do we get there and what is HVAC&R’s role?

-- NCC – new energy efficiency provisions and the impacts on building and HVAC design
+- NCC – new energy-efficiency provisions and the impacts on building and HVAC&R design

 - Green Star, WELL, LEED – driving design outcomes